-This May, The Other House Book Club returns to The Library.
-Hosted by Lydia, our Membership Manager and resident bookworm, this month’s gathering will explore 2025 Booker Prize Winner, Flesh by David Szalay.
+During June, The Other House Book Club returns to The Library.
+Hosted by Lydia, our Membership Manager and resident bookworm, this month we will explore Sunday Times bestselling novel, One of Us by Elizabeth Day.

-Whether you’re returning to a beloved favourite from 2025 or experiencing it anew, join us for an intimate evening of thoughtful discussion in the cosy surroundings of The Library.
+Whether you’re returning to a beloved favourite from 2025 or experiencing it anew, what better way to kickstart a new week than engaging in a relaxed and thoughtful discussion in The Library.

 About the book: